kgisl/pythonFDP/manual/sortPythonic.md

     return series[0]
 ```

+`series` starts off with
 `zip_longest` is used to handle odd counts in the merging of lists, since it will automatically use a suitable `[]` element to balance things out, whenever required.
+The `while` loop continues until there is only list in the `series`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDg4NTgwNjddfQ==
+eyJoaXN0b3J5IjpbLTU0MTMyMjUyN119
 -->